Driving to Chamonix

 Top tips for driving on snow

-Local municipalities are generally very good at keeping the roads clear and you’ll hear the snow ploughs out long before dawn, ensuring that the roads are snow-free for people to get about resort.
-However, driving on snowy, icy roads is a hazardous affair and requires extra care and attention.
-Here are some things to consider:
+Local municipalities are generally very good at keeping the roads clear.
+You’ll hear the snow ploughs out long before dawn, making sure the roads are snow-free for people to get about resort.

-- Fit snow tyres: It was made a legal requirement in France (from 1st November 2021) to fit snow tyres or carry snow chains in your vehicle (from November to March).
-They have a deeper tread than normal tyres and hundreds of tiny slits that grip the snow as the wheel turns.
+- Fit snow tyres: Snow tyres have a deeper tread than regular summer tyres with hundreds of tiny slits that grip the snow as the wheel turns.
 They considerably improve the handling and performance of your car in snowy conditions.

-- Slow down: The first thing you should do on encountering snow on the road is reduce your speed.
-By keeping your speed low and using your gears to slow down, you can hopefully avoid having to brake sharply and cause your car to skid.
+- Slow down: The first thing you should do when you encounter snow on the road is reduce your speed.
+By driving slowly and using your gears to slow down, there's less chance you'll have to brake suddenly.

-- Use high gears: Try to drive in as high a gear as possible to avoid wheel spin.
-The same principle applies when pulling away from a standstill – try to do so in second gear, accelerating gently.
+- Use high gears: To avoid wheel spin, try to drive in as high a gear as possible.
+The same principle applies when pulling away from standstill – try to do so in second gear, accelerating gently.